phamngoctan/java-playground/ddd-playground/ddd-restclient/README.md

-# Domain Driven Development as the core idea used inside a rest client only project
+# Domain Driven Design as the core idea used inside a rest client only project
 Specification:

 - Using jakarta-ee API
 - Calling CoinGecko APi v3
 - Using Payara application server

+This project is inspired by this repo [https://github.com/Philipinho/CoinGecko-Java]

+## Prerequisite

+- Required Java 8 at least
+- Basic knowledge using Docker

 ## How to build the application